Seffner, Florida: History

+The area southeast of the present-day community of Thonotosassa originally called Simmon’s Hammock is now known as Seffner.
+The Hammock was named for Baptist minister Daniel Simmon from Savannah, Georgia.
+Following the signing of the Treaty of Moultrie Creek and the establishment of Fort Brooke, Simmon set-up a mission to Native American (probably Seminole, Miccosukee, or Creek) people living near Lake Thonotosassa.
+This early settlement of Simmon's Hammock ended with the beginning of the Second Seminole War in late 1835.
+However, the Armed Occupation Act of 1842 following the cessation of hostilities reponed settlement into Hillsborough County.
+Following the Dade battle, Major-General Edmond P. Gaines led a group of U.S. soldiers through Simmon’s Hammock on their way to investigate the incident.
+In early 1836, Gaines reported that three homesteads in that area were burned to the ground.

 Some historians claim that Seffner's streets were originally laid out in 1862, but not recorded as a plat formally until 1885.

-Seffner's post office opened in 1884, when a new railroad line in the area had been planned.
+Seffner's post office opened in 1884, when a new railroad line in the area had been planned (see Henry B. Plant).
 The community was named for its first postmaster, Frederick P. Seffner.
 That same year, Seffner's first school and store were opened.
 Seffner quickly became a prosperous small community with citrus groves, a hotel, one drug store, several dry goods stores, and a livery stable.
 When an epidemic of yellow fever hit Tampa in the fall of 1887 and in 1888, many Tampa refugees fled to Seffner for temporary shelter in the hotel.
 However, as refugees and mail arrived in Seffner, they were fumigated as protection from the epidemic.
 Among the refugees was T.C.
 Taliaferro of the First National Bank of Tampa, who operated a branch banking business from Seffner during the epidemic.